leachryanb/grunt-karma-amd-suite/README.md

 # grunt-karma-amd-suite

-> Generate test suite amds for jasmine or mocha.
+> Generate amd test suites for karma-runner with jasmine or mocha.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`